University of Surrey Professor wins highly prestigious award

 Professor Watt has been awarded over £100,000 for her project ‘Women’s Literary Culture Before the Conquest’ which will allow her to examine the literary culture of women in early medieval England.
 This research will help provide a better understanding of this often overlooked period of English literary history and how it has helped form our rich cultural heritage.

-This two year fellowship will see Professor Watt travel across Europe visiting a number of archives in search of overlooked manuscripts and to source further information on this era.
+This two year fellowship will see Professor Watt travel across Europe visiting a number of archives to examine in detail original manuscripts and to source further information on this era.